utkarshbankar/code-lib/README.md

 # code-lang-lib
-The Library include the basic, intermediate and advanced level concepts for developer of the particular development language.
+The Library include the basic, intermediate and advanced level concepts for learning.